veprbl/mysqlpp/README-Visual-C++.txt

     MySQL++ also works with VC++ 2003 (a.k.a.
 VC++ 7.1), with the exception of the SSQLS feature.
-There was partial support for SSQLS with VC++ 2003 in MySQL++ v2, but a feature we added in MySQL++ v3.0 crashes this version of the compiler, so we had to remove support for it entirely.
-MySQL++ automatically disables SSQLS when you build it with VC++ 2003.
-As long as you avoid using that feature of the library, you should be fine.
+There was partial support for SSQLS with VC++ 2003 in MySQL++ v2, but a feature we added in MySQL++ v3.0 crashes the VC++ 2003 compiler when you try to use even simple SSQLS, so we had to remove support for this entirely for that platform.
+(See the v3.0 section in the Breakages chapter of the user manual for details.)

     Older versions of Visual C++ are basically hopeless when it comes to building current versions of MySQL++.
 They have too